boonchu/tfc-workshop/README.md

   * Check Datadog UI `Dashboards` -> `Dashboard List`
     * Search for `AWS EC2 Overview`
   * Check Datadog UI `Infrastructure` -> `Kubernetes`

+* Apply Change to the **third workspace** `datadog-resources`

+  * what are we creating?
+    * Storedog dashboard
+    * Storedog monitor
+    * Service Definition for our store-frontend service
+    * API Synthetic Test on our Storedog address
+    * Browser Synthetic Test on our Storedog address
+    * Browser Synthetic Test with steps on our Storedog address